spatialthoughts/qgis-tutorials/source/docs/digitizing_basics.rst

 from the `Christchurch Topo50 map download page
 <http://www.linz.govt.nz/topography/topo-maps/map-chooser/christchurch/christchurch#digitalfile>`_.

-.. only:: html

-   If you are on a slow connection, you may download a clipped version of the original GeoTIFF which is a much smaller file size.
+For convenience, you may directly download a copy of the dataset from the link below:

-   :download:`BX24_GeoTifv1-02-clip.tif
-   </static/digitizing_basics/data/BX24_GeoTifv1-02-clip.tif>`
+`BX24_GeoTifv1-02-clip.tif <../../downloads/BX24_GeoTifv1-02-clip.tif>`_

 Data Source [LINZ]_